|

 rub-rail: (also rubbing strake or rub strake.)

-an applied or thickened member at the rail, running at the rail, running the length of the boat; serves to protect the hull when alongside a pier or another boat
+an applied or thickened member at the rail, running at the rail, running the length of the

-a strip of wood, sometimes overlaid with metal, extending beyond the topsides of a boat as protection from bumping on docks, piles, etc.
+a strip of wood, sometimes overlaid with metal, extending beyond the topsides of a boat

 rudder: